Deep dive: the (in)stability of op-amps

 If you’re here, you should already know the basic behavior of an op-amp: it takes the difference between the two input voltages, amplifies that by some very large number (open-loop gain, AOL), and then outputs the amplified difference as another voltage.
 Strictly speaking, the output is typically referenced to the midpoint between the power supply rails — let’s call it Vmid — so the complete formula is:

-Because AOL is normally huge — 100,000 or more — there’s just a microvolt-range linear region around Vin+ ≈ Vin-.
+It is true that AOL is normally huge — 100,000 or more — so there’s just a microvolt-range linear region around Vin+ ≈ Vin-.
 Any input difference larger than that is bound to send the output all the way toward one of the supply rails.
+In other words, if we simulate the behavior of the aforementioned circuit, we’ll see something like that:

-That said, there is a kink in this model: the capacitances, inductances, and resistances inside any real-world op-amp will limit the chip’s response speed.
-One prominent effect is that past a certain point, the apparent internal amplification of the device starts halving with every doubling of the frequency of an input sine wave.
+For completeness, we should note an important caveat: the capacitances, inductances, and resistances inside any real-world op-amp limit the chip’s response speed.
+To make the device behave predictably, the designers usually incorporate lowpass filtering that causes AOL to gracefully roll off past a certain point, halving with every doubling of the frequency of an input sine wave.
 It eventually reaches 1x (unity gain) — and past that point, you’re stuck with an attenuator instead of an amplifier:

 The voltage follower

-At a glance, the circuit seems simple.
+At a glance, the circuit seems trivial.
 The output voltage is looped back onto the inverting input, so if Vin+ > Vout, the differential signal is positive and the output starts creeping up; conversely if Vin+ < Vout, the voltage starts moving down.
-The process stops once the circuit reaches an equilibrium between all three voltages — essentially forcing Vout to march in the lockstep with the input signal:
+The process stops once the circuit reaches an equilibrium between all three voltages — essentially forcing Vout to march in the lockstep with the input signal on the Vin+ leg:

 If the differential voltage is zero, then Vout is constant, no matter the value of AOL.
-But if Vout (and by extension, Vin-) are stuck in place, then not only is the circuit not doing anything useful, but the differential voltage can’t actually be zero… at least not for most of the possible Vin+ voltages.
+But if Vout (and by extension, Vin-) are stuck in place, then not only is the circuit not doing anything useful, but the differential voltage couldn’t actually be zero.
 Oops!

-We can figure out the exact magnitude of these differential-voltage nudges if we take the op-amp equation and just substitute Vin- with Vout.
-This substitution is fair game because in the follower circuit, the two pins are tied together:
+We can figure out the exact magnitude of the offset if we take the op-amp equation and just substitute Vin- with Vout.
+The substitution just gets rid of an extra variable — and is fair game because in the follower circuit, the two pins are tied together:

 The analysis partly vindicates the mental shortcut we have talked about before: when AOL is very high, it follows that 1 / (1 + AOL) ≈ 0 and AOL / (1 + AOL) ≈ 1, so the last expression is kinda-sorta equivalent to: